 Rehabilitation Information – Links to agencies, organizations, and online resources for treatment, benefits, and services; organized by subject.
 (National Rehabilitation Information Center)

 Traveling with Disabilities – ‘Preparing for your trip in advance will help to ensure that your travel is accessible, safe, and enjoyable.
 Each country has its own standards of accessibility for travelers with disabilities, and many countries do not require accommodations similar to what you might find in the United States.’
 This page provides guidance to help you review your needs and conduct necessary research before you travel (U.S. State Department).
 Travelers with Disabilities and Medical Conditions provides information on security regulations which apply to traveling with medications and medical equipment (U.S. Transportation Security Administration).
 Society for Accessible Travel & Hospitality has an assortment of resources and articles on travel for people with disabilities.
 Use the menu on the left to navigate the site.
-Includes links to access information for major airlines.
-See Travel with Service Animals for brief advice on traveling specifically with a service animal, plus helpful advice on traveling with animals generally (Merck & Co., Inc. pharmaceutical company).
+Includes links to access information for major airlines [EXPECT SOME BROKEN LINKS].
 Have Disabilities, Will Travel is a collection of articles and online resources for traveling with disabilities.
 By Candy Harrington, author of Barrier Free Travel and editor of Emerging Horizons magazine, ‘travel information for wheelchair users and slow walkers.’

 EMPLOYMENT LAW, HEALTH, & SAFETY

 PARENTING & FAMILY: Special Needs Children

 Links updated February 2017.